computer-conflict/genes_visual_analytics/README.md

 `python ./db/datasets/datasets_downloader.py`

-"This command will download all the gene expression datasets from [xenabrowser](https://xenabrowser.net), unzip them, and save them into ./db/datasets/raw_datasets.
+This command will download all the gene expression datasets from [xenabrowser](https://xenabrowser.net), unzip them, and save them into ./db/datasets/raw_datasets.

 ## Deployment